abinit/abinit/doc/mkdocs-user-guide/respfn.md

 total energy (3DTE) are also implemented.
 The 3DTE might give phonon-phonon coupling, non-linear electric response, anharmonic elastic constants, Gruneisen parameters,...

-The basic quantities that ABINIT will compute are the FIRST-order derivatives of the wavefunctions (1WF) with respect to these perturbations.
+The basic quantities that ABINIT will compute are the **first-order** derivatives of the wavefunctions (1WF) with respect to these perturbations.
 The later calculation of the 2DTE and 3DTE from these 1WF is an easy computational task: the construction of the 2DTE with respect to perturbations j1 and j2 involves mainly evaluating matrix elements between the 1WF of j1 and/or the 1WF of j2.
-More details on this technique can be found in X. Gonze, Phys.
-Rev.
-B55, 10337 (1997) and X. Gonze and C. Lee, Phys.
-Rev. B55, 10355 (1997).
+More details on this technique can be found in [[cite:Gonze1997]] and [[cite:Gonze1997a]].

-The calculation of the 1WF for a particular perturbation is done using a variational principle and an algorithm rather similar to the one used to find the ground-state (unperturbed) wavefunctions.
+The calculation of the 1WF for a particular perturbation is done using a variational principle and an algorithm rather similar to the one used to find the unperturbed ground-state wavefunctions.
 Thus, a lot of technical details and parameters are the same for both ground-state and response-function calculations.
 This justifies the development of one unique code for these two classes of properties: many of the routines of abinit are common in these